cmhughes/ci-test/docs/source/sec-introduction.rst

 from the command line.
-If you receive an error message such as that given in [lst:poss-errors], then you need to install the missing perl modules.
+If you receive an error message such as that given in :numref:`lst:poss-errors`, then you need to install the missing perl modules.

 ::